Special Educational Needs and Disability Information Report

 We work closely with social services if there is necessary involvement for a family.
 They may have a social worker or family support worker who we liaise with and often provide space in school for professionals to meet with children and parents.

-You can make an appointment with Mrs Cook our Assistant Headteacher for Inclusion through the school office in person or by emailing email@example.com.
+You can make an appointment with Mrs Cook our Assistant Headteacher for Inclusion and SENCO through the school office in person or by emailing firstname.lastname@example.org.

 Ellingham was rebuilt in 2012 and is therefore fully accessible to children with physical difficulties, as our classrooms upstairs can be accessed by a lift.
 Staff have had necessary training to ensure the safe evacuation of pupils with physical disabilities in an emergency.

 We ensure that appropriate equipment and resources are in place for pupils with identified SEND, to enable them to access the curriculum as fully as possible.
-Advice about appropriate resources is obtained from relevant professionals.
-All classes use visual timetables and break lessons down using visual structure to meet the needs of all pupils.
+All classes use visual timetables and break lessons down using visual structure to meet the needs of all pupils

 At Ellingham we strongly believe in planning ahead for a smooth transition.
 We work closely with other schools to ensure that children moving on are given the appropriate support that they need as they further their education.